5 Segmentation

 demo_data$ethnicity[is.na(demo_data$ethnicity)] <- 'w'

 Age will be a little trickier.
-We know that the distribution is multimodal.
+We know that the distribution is multi-modal.
 Taking the most common value might be reasonable.
-However, we could also take the mean or median.
-Additionally, some factors within the data set, such as children and income, may help predict age with some degree of accuracy.
+However, we could also simply take the mean or median.
+Additionally, some factors within the data set such as children and income may be useful in predicting age with some degree of accuracy.
 Which technique is best?
 We don’t know.
 However, this only represents about two percent of all entries.
 If we choose a suboptimal path, the damage will be minimal.
-In our case, we will be lazy and use the mean age.
+In our case, we are going to be lazy and simply use the mean age.

 #-----------------------------------------------------------------

-# Make any missing age values the mean of the overall age
+# Make an y missing age values the mean of overall age

 #-----------------------------------------------------------------